We are so happy you applied to UCSB! Now that we have received your application, what happens next? Stay tuned for more updates and check back soon!

 Frequently Asked Questions from Applicants

-Due to the current volume of submissions, we are unable to update freshman applications once they are submitted.
+Due to the current volume of submissions, we are unable to update first-year applications once they are submitted.
 If you are admitted and choose to enroll at UCSB, you can reach out at that time with any coursework changes.
 Transfer applicants will be able to update their academic record during the Transfer Academic Update (TAU) starting December 15th with a priority deadline of January 31.

-Freshman Applicants
+First-Year Applicants

 Transfer Applicants